microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0-beta/Copy-MgUserDriveListContentTypeToDefaultContentLocation.md

 	DestinationFileName = "newname.txt"
 }

-Copy-MgSiteContentTypeToDefaultContentLocation -SiteId $siteId -ContentTypeId $contentTypeId -BodyParameter $params
+Copy-MgBetaSiteContentTypeToDefaultContentLocation -SiteId $siteId -ContentTypeId $contentTypeId -BodyParameter $params
 ```

-This example shows how to use the Copy-MgUserDriveListContentTypeToDefaultContentLocation Cmdlet.
+This example shows how to use the Copy-MgBetaUserDriveListContentTypeToDefaultContentLocation Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).